BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 # For microk8s
 helm install -n pg pgdb bitnami/postgresql -f pg-values.yaml

-# OR, for minikube
-helm install -n pg pgdb bitnami/postgresql -f pg-values.yaml --set persistence.storageClass="standard"
 ```

-Useful tip: If you mistakenly run the command for microk8s instead of minikube, please delete the helm deployment and the persistent volume claim before re-trying with the correct minikube command; something like
+Useful tip: To recreate the PG database, make sure you delete both the helm installation and the persistent volume claim, like below, otherwise the data will persist into the new helm installation of the postgres database.

 ```
 helm delete -n pg pgdb
 kubectl -n pg delete pvc data-pgdb-postgresql-0